solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 changes to essential programs.
 Instead these programs could be modified just once.
 This reduces some engineering overhead on validator teams.

-This also introduces a multi-sig process, which core contributors across all validator teams must, in a timely manner, participate in.

 ## Security Considerations

 This proposal establishes the concept of relying on BPF programs that are not built into the runtime for essential cluster operations.
-With these programs being upgradeable, there are some obvious security considerations around who can upgrade these programs and when.
-With a proper multi-sig process in place, these risks are mitigated.
+Depending on how these programs are elected to be upgraded, there are some obvious security considerations around who can upgrade these programs and when.
+Any new Core BPF program should follow a fully-fledged SIMD process addressing these concerns.

 When it comes to migrating native programs to core BPF, this change introduces a serious security consideration surrounding the replacement of an essential